KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

    :header: Parameter, Default, Description
    :widths: 15 10 60

    T0, 1000, Initial temperature to start MH
    _T, -1.0, Temperature for restart (if -1 then last temperature is read) Ediff0, 0.1, Initial energy difference for accepting minima _eDiff, -1.0, Energy difference for accepting minima after restarts. beta_decrease, 1./1.05, Factor for decreasing the temperature beta_increase, 1.05, Factor for increasing the temperature alpha_accept, 1./1.05, Factor for decreasing Ediff alpha_reject, 1.05, Factor for increasing Ediff fixed_cell_simulation, False, If True the simulation cell is fixed and no variable cell shape MD and optimization are performed. n_soft, 20, Number of softening steps soften_positions, 1e-3, Step size for softening the positions soften_lattice, 1e-3, Step size for softening the lattice (only relevant for periodic boundary conditions) n_S_orbitals, 1, Number of s orbitals for constructing the OMFP n_P_orbitals, 0, Number of p orbitals for constructing the OMFP width_cutoff, 4.0, Cutoff for the OMFP exclude, [], List of elements to exclude in the OMFP dt0, 0.08, Initial time step for the MD
    _dt, -1.0, Time step of the MD for restart. dt_min, 0.0001, Minimal time step of the MD. mdmin, 2, Number of minima visited before stopping the MD. md_max_steps, 10000, Maximum number of MD steps.
-If reached MH continuous collect_md_data, False, Flag to collect MD data which later could be used e.g. in machine learning margin, 0.3, Margin for fixing of fragmentation, if particle closer than (2*max_rcov + 2*margin*max_rcov) symprec, 1e-05, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info). fmax_pre_optimization, 0.1, Maximal force component.
+If reached MH continuous collect_md_data, False, Flag to collect MD data which later could be used e.g. in machine learning margin, 0.3, "Margin for fixing of fragmentation, if particle closer than (2*max_rcov + 2*margin*max_rcov)" symprec, 1e-05, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info). fmax_pre_optimization, 0.1, Maximal force component.
 Used as stopping criterion for pre geometry optimization (only used if second calculator is available). fmax, 0.01, Maximal force component.
 Used as a stopping criterion for the geometry optimization. initial_step_size, None, Initial step size of the geometry optimizer.
 If None the initial step size is estimated. nhist_max, 10, Maximal length of history list in sqnm geometry optimizer lattice_weight, 2.0, Weight / size of the supercell that is used to transform lattice derivatives.
 Use a value between 1 and 2.
 Default is 2. alpha_min, 1e-3, Lower limit on the step size. eps_subsp, 1e-3, Lower limit on linear dependencies of basis vectors in history list. enhanced_feedback, False, Enhanced feedback (rise temperature according to T = T * beta_increase * (1. + 1. * ln(n_visits))). energy_threshold, 0.001, If the energy difference of two structures is below the fingerprint is compared output_n_lowest_minima, 20, Outputs the n lowest minima fingerprint_threshold, 5e-2, OMFP distance threshold for distinguishing minima verbose_output, False, If True MD and OPT logs are written. new_start, False, Start from scratch even if restart files are present (deprecated). run_time, infinite, Runtime in the format (d-hh:mm:ss) or infinite for infinite runtime. use_intermediate_mechanism, False, Sets if intermediate minimas will be stored and accepted if necessary. write_graph_output, True, Determines wether graph is calculated and written to file.
 Creates rather large files when hundred of thousands structures are found. use_MPI, False, Sets if MPI with a master client model should be used. logLevel, logging.INFO, Sets the logging level.
    _n_accepted, 0, Private counting variable for number of accepted minima.
    _n_rejected, 0, Private counting variable for number of rejected minima.
-_n_same, 0, Private counting variable for number of unsuccessful escape attempts. maxNumberOfMinima, 0, Maximal number of minima that will be stored in database.
+   _n_same, 0, Private counting variable for number of unsuccessful escape attempts. maxNumberOfMinima, 0, "Maximal number of minima that will be stored in database.
 Only the maxNumberOfMinima lowest energy structures will be stored.
 If a structure is higher in energy than the maxNumberOfMinima it will considered as a new structure.
-If the number is 0 or negative, it will be considered as infinite.
+If the number is 0 or negative, it will be considered as infinite."